All events start and finish near the big expo tent at the Birkie Ridge Trailhead located on Highway 63, 2.4 miles north of Seeley, WI.

 Must be present at the Award Ceremony to receive prize.
 Awards will not be mailed out after the event.

-All race participants can enjoy a post-race picnic lunch provided by the Corner Deli and their first Birkie Brew-Ski ale included with their entry.
+All race participants can enjoy a post-race fajita lunch provided by the Corner Deli and their first Birkie Brew-Ski ale included with their entry.
 Friends and family can purchase a meal for $5.
 There will be doughnut holes and chocolate milk available for the kid’s after their race.

-Dance your Cool Down!
+Dance your cool down!
 You can work off the lactic acid by dancing to the live music in the tent after the race!

 Join us at Rivers Eatery in Cable for an evening celebration.
 Rivers is one the finest hang-outs on the trails, famous for good pizza, good beer, and good people.
 Share your race stories and enjoy live music at the the party.
 The Ultra Award Ceremony is at 8:00 pm.
 All ultra runners will receive a free meal at Rivers after their race.